Chinatown fears community, business loss in 76ers arena plan - NewsBreak

 Chinatown fears community, business loss in 76ers arena plan

-PHILADELPHIA — (AP) — Wei Chen wants people who visit Philadelphia's Chinatown to see past the amber-colored roast ducks hanging in a restaurant window and notice the two older women chatting in Mandarin on the steps to the apartments above.
+Wei Chen wants people who visit Philadelphia 's Chinatown to see past the amber-colored roast ducks hanging in a restaurant window and notice the two older women chatting in Mandarin on the steps to the apartments above.

 “These apartments are full of people who are low-income, who are elderly people, and people who are new immigrants,” said Chen, the community engagement director for Asian Americans United.
 “You have to think about how Chinatown was created.
 We weren't welcome in other neighborhoods.”